 As also mentioned by Nigel there was a sad love story and also below are the articles mentioned, this makes the story more poignant, I wonder what happened to Susan?
 Gerald was perhaps indicative of the times, living for the moment, not knowing what tomorrow may bring, bless him.(Please see the articles below.)

 The Commonwealth War Graves Commission reports also adds to the end of the story of Gerald, his “A” Flight crewmembers on L8478 and L4819 and “B” Flight crewmembers on L8449 that are mentioned above.
-See the CWGC reports below.
+See the CWGC reports below, especially the Graves Concentration Report Form which give a vivid description about the crash site – warning it is quite graphic about the remains of the aircraft and the men.